Empty French ski lifts, packed Swiss resorts. Covid rules clash in the Alps.

 But clashing approaches to the coronavirus pandemic have driven divisions between countries throughout Europe — and are on vivid display here in the Alps.

-Spooked by the massive coronavirus outbreak last year linked to the Austrian ski resort of Ischgl, the French have kept ski lifts closed so far this season — and were poised to extend that decision on Wednesday.
+Spooked by the massive coronavirus outbreak last year linked to the Austrian ski resort of Ischgl, the French have kept ski lifts closed so far this season — and extended that decision on Wednesday.
 The Swiss, meanwhile, decided they could manage the risk — initially by imposing mask and social distancing mandates and, later, by closing après-ski venues, believed to have been key transmission hubs in Ischgl.

 Though the French government urged citizens to stay away from the Swiss slopes, determined skiers rushed to the mountains amid ideal conditions this past weekend, leaving their pandemic fatigue behind.
 In one Morgins parking lot on Saturday, about every fourth car had a French license plate.